Nirvishpatel47/WhatsApp-Automation-System/README.md

 ---

 ## The Problem It Solves
-For local businesses like **Bakeries, Restaurants, and Gyms**, high-commission delivery platforms (like Zomato or Swiggy) consume **30-40%** of every transaction.
+For local businesses like **Bakeries, and Restaurants**, high-commission delivery platforms (like Zomato or Swiggy) consume **30-40%** of every transaction.
 This makes it difficult for small to medium-sized businesses to maintain healthy margins while offering online ordering.

 ### The Solution
 This system eliminates the middleman by enabling direct customer-to-business commerce via WhatsApp.